Maarconi Mathaai

 Maarconi Mathaai is a 2019 Indian Malayalam-language comedy drama film written and directed by Sanil Kalathil, who directed Uthara.
 The film starring Jayaram (as the title character), Vijay Sethupathi and Athmiya Rajan in the lead roles.
 It marks Vijay Sethupathi's debut in Malayalam cinema and the 100th film appearance of actor comedian Aju Varghese.
 The film was dubbed in Telugu as Radio Madhav.
 This movie was a box-office failure.
+The film was released in Tamil as Kadhal Kadhai Sollava (2026) with cast track reshot with Nakkhul and Rittika Sen in lead roles and an additional song composed by Sharreth.

 Plot

-Mathai is an ex-soldier who is now working as a security guard in a bank.
-He is friendly with all and quite some time is used initially to establish his nature.
-He is fondly called “Marconi” as he tunes the radio signals for all in the village.
-Initially, we see Kunjachayan, who is shown not physically well and in bed.
-Mathai comes along with some of his friends and takes him for a ride.
-Kunjachayan enjoys it and narrates his love story with his past wife who is no more.
-Mathai removes the gloom by giving him some special drinks.
-In the bank he works, everyone likes him.
-Also, Sarahkunjamma is an old lady who works as a sweeper in the bank whose only happy moments come from conversations with Mathai.
+Mathai is an ex-soldier who now works as a security guard in a bank.
+He is friendly with everyone, and the film initially spends some time establishing his cheerful and kind nature.
+In the village, he is fondly called “Marconi” because he helps tune radio signals for people.

+Early in the film, we see Kunjachayan, an elderly man who is bedridden due to poor health.
+Mathai visits him with some friends and takes him out for a ride.
+Kunjachayan enjoys the outing and reminisces about his love story with his late wife.
+Mathai lightens his mood by offering him a special drink.
+At the bank where Mathai works, he is well-liked by everyone.
+Another important character is Sarahkunjamma, an elderly woman who works as the bank's sweeper.
+Her happiest moments come from chatting with Mathai.

-Mathai's friends always force him to marry someone, but he denies it and always quotes "Life alle jeevitham".
-Finally upon his friends insistence he proceeds to meet a girl named Treesa.
-The meeting goes well, but eventually, the marriage does not happen.
-Parallelly, we are also introduced to actor Vijay Sethupathi, who is coming to Kerala for promoting his movie.
-He features in a radio call-in program as part of the movie promotions.
+Mathai's friends often pressure him to get married, but he refuses and frequently repeats his philosophy: “Life alle jeevitham.”
+Eventually, due to his friends’ insistence, he agrees to meet a girl named Treesa.
+Although the meeting goes well, the marriage does not take place.
+Around the same time, actor Vijay Sethupathi arrives in Kerala to promote his new film and participates in a radio call-in program as part of the promotions.

-After Sarahkunjamma passes away, a new girl named Anna joins in her place.
-She is a cute girl and wins everyone's hearts.
-She is a simple, happy-go-lucky girl.
-One day, bank employee Antony sexually misbehaves with Anna.
-Mathai witness this; he warns him and Antony, shamefully apologizes, and leaves.
-Anna always cares for Mathai and packs him food to eat.
-Mathai's friends advise him to love her, to which Mathai reveals his past.
-In his childhood, he fell in love with another girl named Thresia, but her father disapproves this romance and beats her.
-Mathai gets emotionally hurt by this and decides not to be romantic, but his friends tell him to let go off the past and advise him to accept the love he has for Anna.
+After Sarahkunjamma passes away, a young woman named Anna joins the bank as the new sweeper.
+She is cheerful, simple, and quickly wins everyone's affection.
+One day, a bank employee named Antony behaves inappropriately toward Anna.
+Mathai witnesses the incident, warns Antony, and Antony shamefully apologizes and leaves.
+Anna begins to care deeply for Mathai and often packs food for him.

+Mathai's friends encourage him to fall in love with Anna, but he reveals the painful story from his past.
+As a child, he had fallen in love with a girl named Thresia, but her father disapproved of the relationship and physically punished her.
+The incident deeply hurt Mathai and made him withdraw from romance.
+His friends, however, urge him to let go of the past and accept his feelings for Anna.